ojizero/blog/content/posts/getting-started-with-nix.md

 Doing the same thing in another package manager, say APK from Alpine Linux leads to a different result.

 ```
-$ docker run -it alpine
---- snip ---
 $ apk update
 --- snip ---
 $ apk add aws-cli